Did you know chatbots had got their start in 1966, far before the Facebook Messenger captured the vast populace?

 In his book When Coffee and Kale Compete, Alan Klement explains the technique of replacing the user story with the job story for marketers to get context and focus on consumer’s motivation of using a particular product.

-When I write a post for Maximize Social Business, I want to share actionable advice on using Facebook for business, so I can build authority as a professional web writer and a specialist in the niche.
+When I write a post, I want to share actionable advice on using Facebook for business, so I can build authority as a professional web writer and a specialist in the niche.

 Once you’ve defined the goals of your audience and their expectations from a conversation with your Facebook Messenger chatbot, it’s time to identify who they are.
 It will help to decide what language to assign to your chatbot so it could speak to your customers naturally.